SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

 [slide hideTitle]

-# Outputing Error Messages
+# Outputting Error Messages

 js-angular-forms-30-31-Outputing-Error-Messages

-In case of error, the user should receive a proper message with some explanation of what went wrong.
+In case of an error, the user should receive a proper message with some explanation of what went wrong.

 Use the control's state to reveal a helpful message.